Nava2/gender-identities/README.md

 If I'm missing an identitiy, pronoun, or when the example code comes around please feel encouraged modify or improve any of the code in this repositoy!

 ##Usage
-#Use it however and wherever you want!
+Please use this however and wherever you want.
+There's some simple examples on my site demoing a basic dropdown control with the HTML `select` element at this <a href = "https://evinugur.com/gender-identities">link</a>.